makerplane/canfix-spec/src/intro.rst

 converter that would handle conversion between the native interface of the EFIS and the CAN-FIX bus.

-There is an annunciator that is connected to the CF bus that could be used to annunciate any parameter on the CF bus.
-The trim controller could read the airspeed from the CF bus and adjust the speed of the trim motors accordingly.
+There is an annunciator that is connected to the CAN-FIX bus that could be used to annunciate any parameter on the CAN-FIX bus.
+The trim controller could read the airspeed from the CAN-FIX bus and adjust the speed of the trim motors accordingly.
 It would also present the trim positions to the bus so that they could be displayed on the EFIS.

 The transponder interface is interesting.
-It acts like an encoder and can accept the pressure altitude from the EFIS information (or another air data source on the CF bus) and use that to interface to the transponder.
-It could be Gray Code or Serial depending on the transponder and CF interface.
+It acts like an encoder and can accept the pressure altitude from the EFIS information (or another air data source on the CAN-FIX bus) and use that to interface to the transponder.
+It could be Gray Code or Serial depending on the transponder and CAN-FIX interface.

 Some transponders have a squat switch input that tells the transponder to switch back to Standby after the aircraft lands.
-The CF interface could use the ground speed from the GPS to determine when to signal this line.
+The CAN-FIX interface could use the ground speed from the GPS to determine when to signal this line.

 The Engine Management system can be completely located in the engine compartment, forward of the firewall.
 This greatly reduces the number of wires